 listening to: the soothing sound of the train air circulation system (nothing)

 The two people kept chatting; for a while, they were talking about the economics of Amtrak, which was simultaneously enlightening and also incredibly boring.
-For another while, they were pointing out all the sights and locations on the way into Omaha,09 highlight of this discussion was “the old catfish lake was right over here.” although, with it being pitch-black outside for most of the way, I did not feel too strongly about it.
+For another while, highlight of this discussion was “the old catfish lake was right over here.” although, with it being pitch-black outside for most of the way, I did not feel too strongly about it.
 The Missouri is a lot less impressive when you can’t tell where it starts and where it ends, and, besides, I believe it’s narrower here than it is where we cross it in South Dakota, so, all-in-all, not much in the way of scenery.
 In light of that, I spent the last hour of my day editing my thesis, nursing a cup of noodles (5/10), working on revising some of the weaker poems in the collection.
 I didn’t get very far, but it was better than no progress, and I felt pretty good about the changes which I did discover.
 Maybe the hope of getting things done on this trip isn’t quite dead yet.

 When we arrived in Omaha, we had a bit of extra time, so I stepped outside to take a breather.
 While I was standing on the platform, it started to snow, first a little, and then slowly becoming heavier.